deanna-stover/coursesCNU/2020/idst270fall2020.md

 ## Learning Outcomes

-* Recognise, evaluate, and discuss key ideas and themes related to Digital Humanities
+* Recognize, evaluate, and discuss key ideas and themes related to Digital Humanities
 * Develop critical thinking and research skills
 * Improve ability to communicate effectively using digital media
 * Learn how to adapt to new digital technologies